 The NYISO determines nodal prices for each location of the New York transmission system for which a DAM LBMP is calculated.
-These nodal prices provide the market-clearing price of a TCC for a withdrawal at the specified node and an injection at the reference bus.
-These prices are calculated using the same equations used to calculate LBMPs, as explained in more detail in And Control Area Services Tariff">https://document.org/lengths//> And Control Area Services Tariff, with the exception that losses, and hence the marginal loss component, are zero.
+These nodal prices provide the Market-Clearing Price of a TCC for a withdrawal at the specified node and an injection at the reference bus.
+These prices are calculated using the same equations used to calculate LBMPs, as explained in more detail in Attachment B of the Services Tariff, with the exception that losses, and hence the marginal loss component, are zero.
 Market-Clearing Prices for TCCs whose injection location is not the reference bus can be calculated using the posted nodal prices.
-For example, in order to calculate the price of a TCC from Bus A to Bus B, one would subtract the nodal price posted for a TCC with a withdrawal location at Bus A from the price posted for a TCC with a withdrawal location at Bus B. Therefore, if the posted nodal price for a TCC with a withdrawal location of Bus A is \$100, and the posted nodal price for a TCC with a withdrawal location of Bus B is \$300, the price of a TCC with an injection location at Bus A and a withdrawal location at Bus B will be \$300 - \$100 = \$200.
+For example, in order to calculate the price of a TCC from Bus A to Bus B, one would subtract the nodal price posted for a TCC with a withdrawal location at Bus A from the price posted for a TCC with a withdrawal location of Bus A is \$100, and the posted nodal price for a TCC with a withdrawal location of Bus B is \$300, the price of a TCC with an injection location at Bus A and a withdrawal location at Bus B will be \$300 - \$100 = \$200.

-3 This set of injections includes those injections required to serve losses.
+This set of injections includes those injections required to serve losses.